habitus-eu/hbGIS/documentation.md

 # Description of R package hbGIS

 Note: This is not a practical guide on how to use `hbGIS`, but a description of every step in the software intended to be used for a documentation page and/or to inform methods paragraphs in scientific articles.
+Additional information can be found in the [README](https://github.com/habitus-eu/hbGPS/blob/main/README.md) file.

 **COMMENTS:**